keptn/spec/sre.md

 ## Service Level Objectives (SLO) Configuration

-The *Service Level Objectives (SLO)* configuration specifies a target value or range of values for a service level that is measured by [Service Level Indicators (SLI)](#service-level-indicators-sli-configuration).
-An SLO is defined per service and consists of a filter that uniquely identifies a deployment of a service, and objectives that depends on the selected comparison strategy.
+The *Service Level Objective* (SLO) configuration specifies a target value or range of values for a service level that is measured by [Service Level Indicators (SLIs)](#service-level-indicators-sli-configuration).
+An SLO is defined per service and consists of a filter that uniquely identifies a deployment of a service, and objectives that depend on the selected comparison strategy.
 Here is an example of a minimal SLO configuration - the details to each configuration item are described below.

 ```yaml
 spec_version: '1.0'